sourcegraph/learn/posts/regular-expressions-in-java.md

 This statement can be overwhelming if you don’t have much experience with regular expressions.
 You can review the “[Email Validation Summary](https://emailregex.com/email-validation-summary/)” from _Almost Perfect Email Regex_ to learn more.

-Now, we’ll add this statement into our `Pattern` method, and tell the `Matcher` method to match our `email` object to that pattern.
+Now, we’ll add this statement into our `Pattern` method.
 We’ll be building off the program we started above, working within the `Main` class.

 ```
 ...
-public class Main {
-    public static void main(String[] args) {

-        System.out.println("Please enter a valid email address: ");
-        Scanner sc = new Scanner(System.in);
         String email = sc.nextLine();
         Pattern pattern = Pattern.compile("^[a-zA-Z0-9.!#$%&'*+\\/=?^_`{|}~-]+@[a-zA-Z0-9](?:[a-zA-Z0-9-]{0,61}[a-zA-Z0-9])?(?:\\.[a-zA-Z0-9](?:[a-zA-Z0-9-]{0,61}[a-zA-Z0-9])?)*$", Pattern.CASE_INSENSITIVE);
-        // now we'll tell the matcher method to match the email object to the regex pattern
-        Matcher matcher = pattern.matcher(email);
-    }
-}
+...
 ```

 It’s important to include the `Pattern.CASE_INSENSITIVE` qualifier at the end so the Java compiler knows not to enforce case.

+In the next line, tell the `Matcher` method to match our `email` object to that pattern.

+<PrismSyntaxHighlighter
+input={`...
+        // now we'll tell the matcher method to match the email object to the regex pattern Matcher matcher = pattern.matcher(email);
+    }
+}`}
+language='java'
+/>

 Finally, we want some feedback so we know our program is doing what we expect.
 We’ll add an `if`-`else` statement to let us know if our email object is a valid match or not.

 <PrismSyntaxHighlighter
 input={`...
-        // now we'll tell the matcher method to match the email object to the regex pattern Matcher matcher = pattern.matcher(email);
+        Matcher matcher = pattern.matcher(email);
         // now we'll ask the program to let us know if the input is a valid match or not if (matcher.matches()) {